Pampuchy

 Pampuchy (see alternative names) are a type of steamed yeast dumpling (kluski) or doughnut (pączek) in Polish cuisine.
 A cooked pampuch (sing.) has an oval, flat on the bottom shape, with a bouncy, mushy and soft consistency.
 Pampuchy or bułki na parze are served hot: either sweet (e.g. with jam or fruit) or savoury (e.g. with sauce or with the addition of meat).

 Prepared, uncooked pampuchy can be generally bought in most grocery shops in Poland.

 Etymology

-The Polish term pampuch comes from German Pfannkuchen ('pancake'), which in turn derives from Pfanne ('pan') and Kuchen ('cake') similarly to English 'pancake'.
+The Polish term pampuch comes from the German Pfannkuchen ('pancake'), which in turn derives from Pfanne ('pan') and Kuchen ('cake') similarly to English 'pancake'.
 Pampukh, a type of Ukrainian bun or doughnut, derives its name from pampuch.

 Regional variations

 Kuyavia

 The Kuyavian variation, named bułki na parze/pampuchy z Kujaw, is a protected product under geographical indications and traditional specialities in the European Union.

 Traditionally, the dish was served on the daily Kuyavian-Pomeranian home dinner table as a main meal or snack.
 Generally it is served with sauce, as a savoury dish, or sweet with sour cream and sugar or with fruit.